 An 18th century cottage with a contemporary extension in County Clare, Ireland.
-The modern home's ground floor has a reception room, boot room, kitchen, dining room, living room and two bedrooms with en-suite bathrooms.
+The modern home (opens in new tab)'s ground floor has a reception room, boot room, kitchen, dining room (opens in new tab), living room (opens in new tab) and two bedrooms with en-suite bathrooms.
 Upstairs, there are two more bedrooms and en-suites.

 There’s a reason why these cottages (pictured top) in Ireland were built in this way; they fit in the setting and are made with local materials.
 So when it came to renovating this property, the owners had to stay true to its foundations.

 Swiss architect Jean Claude Girard came on board to help restorethe existing 18th century cottage, stayingtrue to the original look for the exterior but making the interior as contemporary as possible.

 The cantilevered staircase was made from salvaged railways sleepers.
 They’ve been hollowed out and fitted on to a massive steel frame hidden in the wall and roof that helps support the entire building.

 The house now sits on top of the cottage’s existing footprint, with a new extension (opens in new tab) taking the place of the property’s old sheds and outbuildings.Now, when you drive up, it looks just the same as it did a century ago.
 It’s only when you look up that you see the transformation – the cottage is now a double-height space, so the reception room is an amplified version of what was there before.

 Unlike the airy voids of the main living space, the kitchen, hallways (opens in new tab) and bedrooms (opens in new tab) are more intimate and contained, but still steeped in character.
 The kitchen island, for example, is clad in wood reclaimed from the local parish hall.

 In the summer, the glazed doors open up on to the adjacent patio to double the space.